Aseprite Importers

 Editor Settings

-Editor Settings contain those configurations that may change between team members' local development environment, like the Aseprite command path, and/or that are valid across different projects.
+Editor Settings contain configurations that may change between team members' local development environments, like the Aseprite command path, and/or that are valid across different projects.

 Note